JeremyTCD/Mimo/examples/blog/src/content/privacyPolicy.md

 ---

 # Privacy Policy
-This blog does not collect or store any personal information from visitors.
-Also, this blog does not use cookies to track visitors.
-This blog does employ the services of third-parties such as "Google Analytics" and "Disqus Comments".
+This blog does not collect or store any of your personal information.
+Also, it does not use cookies to track you.
+This blog does utilize third-party services such as [Google Analytics](https://analytics.google.com/) and [Disqus](https://disqus.com/).
 These third-party services have separate and independent privacy policies.